Best air purifiers for 2020: Dyson, Coway, Molekule and more

 Before getting into the details of which devices are best and why, it's important to understand the basic mechanisms that these products use to clean your air.
 To get a handle on these methods, I talked to Richard Shaughnessy, director of Indoor Air Research at the University of Tulsa.

-According to Shaughnessy, who has a doctorate in chemical engineering, most air cleaners run your air through a filter designed to catch particles you might otherwise inhale.
-These are usually High Efficiency Particulate Absorbing filters and they're designed to capture 99.97% of particles sized 0.3 micron or larger.
-HEPA filters reliably remove smoke (including from wildfires), pollen, dust and other particulate matter that pollutes home environments.
+According to Shaughnessy, who has a doctorate in chemical engineering, most air cleaners run your air through a filter designed to catch airborne particles you might otherwise inhale.
+These are usually High Efficiency Particulate Absorbing filters and they're designed to capture 99.97% of airborne particles sized 0.3 micron or larger.
+A HEPA filter reliably removes smoke (including cigarette smoke and smoke from wildfires), pollen, spores, dust mites and other particulate matter that pollutes home environments.

-Activated carbon offers another type of filter, which captures odors and gaseous pollutants that can slip through a HEPA filter. "[Carbon filters are] good ... to an extent," said Shaughnessy, "but they need to have a sufficient amount of carbon.
+Activated carbon offers another type of filter, which captures odors and gaseous pollutants that can slip through a HEPA filter. "[A carbon filter is] good ... to an extent," said Shaughnessy, "but they need to have a sufficient amount of carbon.
 You don't want breakthrough happening where the carbon becomes fully saturated and it releases what was captured back into the air."

 According to multiple researchers I talked to, most consumer air purifiers simply don't have enough activated carbon to be an effective odor filter for more than a short period of time.